CHAOWEICHIU/functional-javascript-currying/README.md

-> Let's see how you can use curry to make your application
+> Let's see how you can use curry to help you!
-> easier to reason about
 --------------------------------------------------------